Diphtheria-Tetanus-Pertussis Vaccine

 The dose for DTaP or Tdap is 0.5 mL IM.

-The DTaP vaccine is given as 5 primary and 1 booster IM injections during childhood as follows: at age 2 months, 4 months, 6 months, 15 to 18 months, and 4 to 6 years (before school entry).
-The fifth dose is not necessary if the fourth dose was given at age ≥ 4 years and at least 6 months after the third dose.
+The DTaP vaccine is administered as a 5-dose primary series during childhood as follows: at age 2 months, 4 months, 6 months, 15 to 18 months, and 4 to 6 years (before school entry).
+The fifth dose is not necessary if the fourth dose was administered at age ≥ 4 years and at least 6 months after the third dose.

-A single booster of Tdap is given, except for pregnant women, who should have a dose during each pregnancy, preferably at 27 to 36 weeks gestation.
+A single booster dose of Tdap is administered; however, during pregnancy, patients should have a dose during each pregnancy, preferably between 27 and 36 weeks gestation.

 Pearls & Pitfalls

-• Pregnant women should have a booster dose of Tdap during each pregnancy.
+• Pregnant patients should have a booster dose of Tdap, preferably between 27 and 36 weeks gestation.
+A booster is recommended during each pregnancy.

 Adverse Effects of Diphtheria-Tetanus-Pertussis Vaccine